 However, at the affordable end of the market, price increases might be contained to 4-8 per cent due to the additional first home buyer grant and stamp duty rebate outlined above.

 Those generous government grants are likely to increase the supply of new affordable houses, applying some downward pressure on house prices.

 In addition, the demand for housing in most regional areas in WA is relatively low.
 In the absence of strong growth driver and with sufficient supply of housing, the capital growth in those areas is likely to be modest.

-Rental apartments often continue to carry a higher level of risk of delivering poor or negative capital growth, due to the combination of localised oversupply, lending restrictions and low demand as they are generally not attractive to families or owner-occupiers.
-The Perth – North East area has the highest rate of unit oversupply in WA with 753 units in the pipeline (a 6.9 per cent uplift to the established stock).
+Rental apartments continue to carry a higher level of risk of deliver poor or negative capital growth, due to the combination of oversupply, lending restrictions and low demand as they are generally not attractive to families or owner-occupiers.
+The Perth – North East area has the highest rate of unit oversupply in WA with 724 units in the pipeline (a 6.6 per cent uplift to the established stock).

-The COVID-19 outbreak has further increased the risk associated with rental apartments, with investor demand likely to shift towards detached houses.
+COVID-19 has further increased the risk associated with rental apartments, with investor demand likely to shift towards detached houses.

 For the foreseeable future units in WA, particularly new apartments in ‘danger zone’ areas (such as Perth 6000), carry a higher level of risk.